Skip to Main Content

 R - Role - 'Act as a first year university student studying law.
 I am writing advice for a client.'

-I - Instructions - Conduct legal research on [legal issue] to facilitate advising client.
-The response should be written in Australian English, using 150-200 words.
+I - Instructions - Help me identify areas of legal research on [legal issue] to facilitate advising client.
+The response should model academic Australian English, using 150-200 words.

-C - Context - Locate and summarise the relevant case law that address [legal issue] in the context of [context].
-Identify the circumstances under which the plaintiff may be held liable.
+C - Context - Locate and provide a high level summary of the relevant case law that address [legal issue] in the context of [context].
+Provide links for me to study and verify this information.

-E - Expectation - Provide analysis and conclusions based on your research and highlight the important points for inclusion in the advice.
-Be concise and accurate.
+E - Expectation - Provide areas for further research and analysis based on the laws and sources identified.
 DO NOT hallucinate or respond creatively.
 If something is unknown, state that it is unknown.
 DO NOT make it up.
-Provide links to sources.
+Provide links to sources for verification.

 Watch: Prompt engineering.